yoyosource/BOTC-HomeBrew/Demon/README.md

 Each night*, choose a player; they die.
 When a potion breaks, another one might break as well. [-0 or -1 Outsider]

 ## ![](Commira/.image_big.png) [Commira](Commira)
-Each night choose, 3 different players; they each receive a Potion.
+Each night, choose 3 different players; they receive a Potion.
 Each night* choose a player; they die.

 ## ![](God%20Seeker/.image_big.png) [God Seeker](God%20Seeker)
 You have an off-script Demon ability.
 Once per game, a good player learns what Demon that is.